EmanueleGames/Platform/README.md

 ## Save File
 * Make sure to extract the game in a folder where you can create files
 * The game autosaves  in a binary file at the start of each stage (not checkpoints!)
-* In the file is stored the starting stage, lives, coins and score
+* The info stored in the file are: starting stage, lives, coins and score
 * If you want to delete the savefile, you can find it in the `data` folder

 ## Customizable Stages
-* The stages are realized with a tiling system.
+* The stages are realized with a tiling system
 * In the `data` folder you can find 3 files: `stage1.map`  `stage2.map`  `stage3.map`
 * Inside these file there are the maps for the entire stages
 * You can freely customize these files as you like, just follow the format and use valid tile codes